CyberFlaw/cdp-rumble-backend/README.md

 The main reason I chose Rust over Node.js, is the pain of the lack of logging and error handling Node have.
 Yes, you can configure it with external packages but it's very easy for one to make bugs in Node.js due to its dynamic type system.
 Even though I'm familiar with Node I'm not a big fan of it.
 Now the actual problems I had when developing this apart from my conceptual and syntactical bottlenecks are

 - MongoDB SDK for Rust is very vaguely documented.
 The only proper resource I had was a blog, whose methods are outdated in modern async Rust, and a dev conference from 2019.
+I even had to go into StackOverflow and ask a question to solve a problem, due to the lack of official and unoffical citings

 - WebSocket support from Actix Web was something that pulled me into using this framework, but it's the same thing that didn't work for me.
 Even the sample code in the documentation didn't work for me.
 I'm not sure if it's something wrong on my part or the actual Framework itself because I'm running very low on time